 Being technology agnostic when things stop working

-Take a pause and reflect on what it is that the thing that has stopped working is supposed to do.
-Do not just switch to another app or another piece of technology before you have asked this question as you may well find that something more fundamental has changed either with the environment or the processes you are using.
+Take a pause and reflect on what has stopped working.
+Do not just switch to another app or another piece of technology before you have asked this question as you may well find that something more fundamental has changed, either with the environment or the processes you are using.

-For example, I like to-do lists and I use a product called Todoist.com it has worked very well for me.
+For example, I like to-do lists and I use a product called Todoist.com.
+It has worked very well for me.
 Unfortunately, when I started blogging, this platform just did not work for me anymore, so I had to go back and look at what the problem was, and it was to do with the amount of information I wanted to collect within my to-do list.
-So, I went back to the drawing board to map out what I wanted to achieve and then I was able to select a new software solution that help me solve the problem in this case Trello.
+So, I went back to the drawing board to map out what I wanted to achieve and then I was able to select a new software solution that helped me solve the problem, in this case Trello.

 Adapting a process that we use to fit the software tools with which we are lumbered.
 Are we keeping process components that really should be obsolete because the software demands them?
 I believe that if you look at your processes through a set of technology-agnostic glasses, you will find improvements and make changes that will simplify things!

 Collaborating with a client who had used MS Outlook successfully to manage their diary, and who was now finding it did not give them the flexibility they needed to annotate it caused a huge amount of anxiety about appointments.
 The other issue was the client felt they were not in control of their diary.
 In this instance, the client moved back to a paper-based solution.
 Now I realise for many reasons this is suboptimal in lots of organisations but for this client, they were able to increase their effectiveness by not being stressed about their diary.

 When evaluating what you are doing or why you are doing it, being technology-agnostic allows you to look beyond the constraints of the platforms and software that you are using.
 It allows you to imagine all the possibilities you might like to carry out, giving you scope to dream big and not have them thwarted by inappropriate tools.